The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 What Is A Rear Diff, And How Does It Work?

-Similar to runners on a track, when turning your vehicle, each wheel travels down a different path.
-Since each has a different length, they need to be able to rotate at different speeds.
+Similar to runners on a track, when turning your vehicle, each wheel travels down a unique path.
+Since each has a different length, they need to be able to rotate at diverse speeds.

 If this wasn’t feasible, the handling of your car would be erratic and dangerous.